KyleKing/recipes/docs/ice_cream/chocolate_ice_cream.md

 ## Notes

-* Goes great with crushed up Oreos (crush up and mix in after starting to thicken)
+* Goes great with crushed-up Oreos!
+See other mix-ins ideas in the [Frozen M&M Recipe](/ice_cream/frozen_m&m/)
-* After freezing for 1-2 hours, you can swirl warm peanut butter in with a knife (thin with powdered sugar)
+* Alternatively, after freezing for 1-2 hours, you can swirl warmed or thinned (with powdered sugar) peanut butter in with a knife